15 Holiday Email Marketing Tips [Free Guide]

 But you also need to have a firm grasp on the things that count — like what’s driving revenue.

 For example, if you sell services, then you need to make sure your CRM, Sales, and Email tools integrate seamlessly.
-Personally, I use FreshBooks for invoicing and accounting because (a) it’s awesome, (b) it’s simple, and (c) it integrates extremely well with other tools.
-So I can automatically keep track of where my leads are coming from — and how to improve my marketing accordingly.
+Personally, we use HubSpot because (a) it’s awesome, (b) it’s simple, and (c) it integrates extremely well with other tools.
+So we can automatically keep track of where my leads are coming from — and how to improve our efforts accordingly.

 If you sell products online, then you can use Mailchimp’s tool called eCommerce360.
 With it, you can track individual visits from email, track order information, and assign values to your subscribers.